Italy Road Trip: The Ultimate Bucket List Experience

 If you didn’t already know, Milan is a global capital of design, and the famous Italian fashion brands that call the city their home deliver sleek and simple Italian style at every turn.
 Milan’s creativity and design flair are not a recent phenomenon though.

-The city center has been at the forefront of the arts throughout history and this can be seen in the spectacular Gothic Duomo di Milano cathedral and the UNESCO World Heritage Site of Santa Maria delle Grazie, home to Leonardo da Vinci’s ‘The Last Supper’.
+The city centre has been at the forefront of the arts throughout history and this can be seen in the spectacular Gothic Duomo di Milano cathedral and the UNESCO World Heritage Site of Santa Maria delle Grazie, home to Leonardo da Vinci’s ‘The Last Supper’.

 If you fancy a bit of shopping in this city of designer boutiques and couture labels, then visit the spectacular Galleria Vittorio Emanuele II, Italy’s oldest shopping mall, and unlike any other shopping mall you’ve visited before!